 If you have a credit history, it’s likely that you’ve received one of them: a large envelope with the name of a respected financial institution or some unknown lender promising a great rate on a loan.
-When you’re considering a new car or gunning to get that renovation going on your house, it may look like a sign.

 But can you trust it?
 With dozens of lenders sending out these marketing tools, you’ll want to learn how to tell the good from the bad.

+The point of preapproval offers is to sell you a loan.
+It’s a marketing tool that many lenders, from big banks to local short-term lenders, find effective.
 While you may be tempted to dive right in, take a step back to fully evaluate the offer and who it’s from.

 Why am I receiving these loan offers?